-The Pharmaceutical Affairs Act does not have any provision requiring pharmaceutical companies to implement any such arrangement.
-However, many pharmaceutical companies have established a process for reviewing and approving advertisements and other promotional materials in accordance with the Code of Practices to ensure that the advertisements comply with legal requirements.
-The Code of Practices Article 4(9) provides that "member companies must appoint a management representative for promotional materials and advertising, etc. and establish an inhouse auditing system so that only audited promotional materials and advertisements are used".
+The Pharmaceutical Affairs Act does not have any provision requiring pharmaceutical companies to implement any such arrangements.
+However, many pharmaceutical companies have established a process for reviewing and approving advertisements and other promotional materials in accordance with the Code of Practices to ensure that their advertisements comply with legal requirements.
+Article 4(9) of the Code of Practices provides that "member companies must appoint a management representative for promotional materials and advertising, etc. and establish an inhouse auditing system so that only audited promotional materials and advertisements are used".